 Kaiser Patients Need Lawyers Familiar With Arbitration

 Kaiser patients need a lawyer who understands how to arbitrate and settle malpractice cases in the unique Kaiser arbitration system.
-Kaiser’s own internal statistics show that where patients don’t have a lawyer, more than 50% of the time they lose the case in summary judgment-this is a process where a judge decides the case before any hearing ever takes place.
+Kaiser’s own internal statistics show that where patients don’t have a lawyer, more than 50% of the time they lose the case in a process where a judge decides the case before any hearing ever takes place.

 Most Kaiser Permanente HMO members do not know that Kaiser has established specific rules for medical claims processing that prohibits members from suing Kaiser in court.

 A lawyer who knows how to represent clients in Kaiser cases knows that this is their clients only “day in court”.
-The patient’s lawyer must take advantage of the opportunity to make an opening statement, and to make a presentation that is the equal of what would be done in trial: use visual aids, play sections of critical videotape testimony, blowup and refer to the key pages in the medical record.
+Just as jurors often learn best through exhibits, visual aids, demonstrations, models, charts and diagrams, so do arbitrators.
+Our lawyers take advantage of the opportunity to make a presentation that is the equal of what would be done in trial: we retain and present highly qualified experts; we use visual aids, we play sections of critical videotape testimony, blow-up and refer to the key pages in the medical record

-And a lawyer bringing suit for a patient against Kaiser must be familiar with Kaiser’s system of electronic medical records, how the Kaiser electronic medical record system can potentially hide evidence of malpractice, where Kaiser stores its internal algorithms and procedures for making diagnoses, how policies and procedures govern referrals and where to locate Kaiser’s ” rules of the road” for patient care.
+Any a lawyer bringing suit for a patient against Kaiser must be familiar with Kaiser’s system of electronic medical records, how the Kaiser electronic medical record system can potentially hide evidence of malpractice, where Kaiser stores its internal algorithms and procedures for making diagnoses, how policies and procedures govern referrals and where to locate Kaiser’s ” rules of the road” for patient care.

 In final argument, the lawyer representing a Kaiser patient must marshal the evidence and prepare a verdict form as would be done in Superior Court.
 A special verdict form gives the arbitrator a roadmap on how to find for the patient.
 A good Kaiser arbitration lawyer must highlight and use the critical and applicable jury instructions to remind the arbitrator of the applicable law, the important facts and the burden of proof.
 The arbitrator must be reminded regularly of the importance of her/his task and that while there are no jurors in the room, and the hearing is not in the county courthouse, it is every bit as solemn and important for this client (whose right to a jury trial was taken away by Kaiser’s superior bargaining power.)